Bedxxe/metagenomics/_episodes/02-webserver.md

 > ## Exercise 1 copy local files into AWS remote instance
 >
-> What would be the correctsinatx to upload some local file named `APJ4_MetaData_JP.xlsx.`
+> What would be the correct sinatx to upload some local file named `APJ4_MetaData_JP.xlsx.`
 > into you AWS remote instance?
 >
 >   a) ssh dcuser@ec2-3-238-253-45.compute-1.amazonaws.com:/home/dcuser/.
 APJ4_MetaData_JP.xlsx